 On the bridge Leading Seaman Jack Salter and Ordinary Telegraphist Bright saw that Signalman Thomas was severely wounded and unconscious.
 The two fitted him with a life jacket and as the ship sank beneath them, they floated off the bridge, supporting Thomas.
 Having got off the ship, Lieutenant Belgrave saw that Assistant Steward Molloy was unconscious and going down with the ship and immediately dived under and rescued him.
 Salter and Bright were later awarded the British Empire Medal.

-It only took 3½ minutes for Moa to sink and five ratings were killed in the action and another 15 wounded.
+It only took 4 minutes for Moa to sink with the loss of five lives and another 15 wounded.
 A total of four ships were sunk during this air raid, including the tanker, which was the prime target.

 Moa’s sea boat had got away and with some landing craft rescued most of the survivors.
 After some time in the water, during which he later recalled being machine-gunned, Lieutenant Commander Phipps found himself lying on the beach with a priest cutting off his oil soaked uniform in order that his wounds could be treated.
 The wounded were repatriated to New Zealand, Lieutenant Commander Phipps being the last to return, on 26 April.

 During this action she rammed the submarine, which was over twice her size, damaging her bow and was sent back to Devonport for repairs.
 After repair, she returned to the Solomon’s area, remaining there till almost the end of the Second World War, returning to Auckland in August 1945 to help in the clearance of the Auckland minefields, going into reserve shortly afterwards.
 She recommissioned in 1948- 1949, 1951-1952, and 1954-1956 for use as a training ship, before finally paying off in 1956.
 She was sold for scrap in 1964 and broken up shortly afterwards.

 Lieutenant Commander Bridson commanded HMNZS Kiwi during her encounter with the I-1 read about his career with RNZN.